6 Key Takeaways From the IAPP 2026 Global Summit for Privacy Compliance Professionals

 - How broadly “health” or “health‑related” data should be defined, including symptom searches, wellness content, and inferences about conditions.

-- Recent state developments (including new health privacy laws and state Attorney General actions) that treat consumer health data as a distinct category deserving heightened protection.
+- Recent state developments (including new health privacy laws and state Attorney General actions) which treat consumer health data as a distinct category deserving heightened protection.

 - The role of self‑regulatory bodies and guidance (for example, in advertising standards) as practical benchmarks for health-related targeting and analytics.